 Dangerous mosquito-borne diseases pose significant health problems in many parts of the world.
-According to the CDC, malaria alone is responsible for more than 500,000 deaths each year, primarily in the sub-Saharan African nations.
-Other known mosquito-borne diseases include dengue fever, yellow fever and Chikungunya.
-The arboviral encephalitides family of mosquito diseases encompasses many forms of encephalitis, including West Nile virus.
+According to both the CDC and the WHO, malaria alone is responsible for more than 400,000 deaths each year, primarily in the sub-Saharan African nations.
+Other known mosquito-borne diseases include dengue fever, yellow fever, Zika and Chikungunya, as well as arboviral encephalitides which encompasses many forms of encephalitis, including West Nile virus.

 Joining the Fight Against Mosquito Diseases

 The good news is that extensive progress is now being made in the fight against mosquitoes and the serious diseases they carry.
-An especially promising breakthrough occurred in July 2015, with the European Medicines Agency’s approval of Mosquirix, the world’s first effective malaria vaccine.
-Aside from this new vaccine, there are also a number of global humanitarian organizations that are doing excellent work in helping to prevent and control mosquito-borne diseases in various parts of the world.
+Over the past two decades increased efforts and funding have dramatically reduced the global burden of malaria, preventing 1.5 billion cases and saving 7.6 million lives.
+There are a number of global humanitarian organizations that are doing excellent work in helping to prevent and control mosquito-borne diseases in various parts of the world.
 Here’s a list of some of the more prominent organizations:

-- Bill and Melinda Gates Foundation — This organization, established by the Microsoft founder and his wife, has committed $2 billion in grants toward malaria prevention and control and has enacted a comprehensive multi-year malaria eradication strategy.
-The foundation also provided more than $200 million in financing for the development of Mosquirix.
+- Bill and Melinda Gates Foundation — This organization, established by the Microsoft founder and his wife, has committed billions of dollars in grants toward malaria prevention and control and has enacted a comprehensive multi-year malaria eradication strategy.
+Working to fight the disease long-term, this organization attempts to reduce the burden of malaria, accelerate the progress towards eradication, and get ahead of resistance.

-- Nothing But Nets — Nothing But Nets is an organization that partners with WHO, UNICEF and the UN Refugee Agency to create awareness and raise funds to fight malaria in Africa.
+- Nothing But Nets — Nothing But Nets is a campaign from the United Nations Foundation that partners with WHO, UNICEF and the UN Refugee Agency to create awareness and raise funds to fight malaria in Africa.
 Through donations, the organization is able to send insecticide-treated bed nets (ITNs) to third-world countries heavily afflicted by malaria.
 The netting is used to create a protective barrier around sleeping areas.
 According to Nothing But Nets, in high coverage areas, bed nets can reduce the incidence of malaria by 90%.

 - Malaria No More – Malaria No More (MNM) is a worldwide organization committed to eliminating mosquito-transmitted malaria deaths in children.
-With the help of financial contributions, MNM has been able to provide approximately 5.4 million mosquito nets that have resulted in a 58 percent decline in child malaria deaths in many parts of Africa since 2000.
+With the help of financial contributions, MNM has been able to provide over 1 billion mosquito nets that have resulted in a 58 percent decline in child malaria deaths in many parts of Africa since 2000.
 MNM also fuels advocacy efforts to engage global leaders in the fight against mosquito diseases.

 Getting Involved in the Fight Against Mosquito-Borne Diseases